-Okay, let's look at a website that seems to "get it."
+Okay, let's look at a site that seem to "get it."

 In the example above the layout is clean, bright, uses "white space" effectively (i.e. not crowding out the page with too much to look at), and seems "fresh" and updated.